boat shoes

 Still, it’s hard to remember a time when that most barbecue-friendly of fair-weather footwear ever bothered the style pages of glossy fashion magazines (see the bit about Twickenham and Henley).
 Boat shoes were never HIGH fashion.
 They were never street.
 Well, turn the ship around.
 Because now it seems the humble, wear-with-anything slipper is both hip and, as we’ll see below, increasingly square.

-Sebago Portland Hanami boat shoe
+Sebago Portland Spinnaker boat shoe

 Buy Now